Arjunhg/hireflow/README.md

 5. **Start Streaming**
    - Click "Start Streaming" in OBS
-   - Your stream will appear in the WorkCast virtual meeting interface
+   - Your stream will appear in the HireFlow virtual meeting interface

 ## Usage